BB84.SourceGenerators

 };

-// Shallow clone - Address is the same reference
+// Shallow clone - Address and collections are the same reference

 UserProfile shallow = original.Clone();